spacetimeki/mental-mapping-recon/README.md

 ## Lab Concept

-Imagine the network as a city:
+Imagine the network as a continuum of roads and streets:
-- Networks are streets connecting locations
+- Networks are roads connecting locations/addresses
-- Domains are houses/addresses on those streets
+- Domains are buildings/addresses on those streets
-- Ports are doors to those houses
+- Ports are doors to those buildings

 This mental model helps visualize the reconnaissance process while running safe scans.